What Is Email Marketing for Artists?

 Once you have subscribers, your job evolves.
 You must engage them with content that keeps them opening your emails.
 For artists, this is critical because art is non-essential, and the gaps in time between when prospects are open to buying are lengthy.
 It's not uncommon for galleries to make their first sales six, nine, twelve months, or longer after their initial encounter with a potential buyer.

 Good content is how you keep your opportunities to sell to your list at a high rate.
 As an aside, the timeframe for open-to-buy periods speaks to the value of continually growing your list.
-This 25 Clever Content Marketing Examples with Amazing Results, a post from OptinMonster, is an excellent place to learn about content marketing and planning.
+This post, 25 Clever Content Marketing Examples with Amazing Results, from OptinMonster, is an excellent place to learn about content marketing and planning.

 Organization & Planning = More Success & Less Stress.